nimiq/hub/README.md

 # Nimiq Accounts Manager <!-- omit in toc -->

-The **Accounts Manager** (or **Nimiq Accounts**) provides a unified interface for all Nimiq wallets, accounts, and contracts.
-It is the primary UI for Nimiq users to manage their wallets and provides websites and apps with a concise API to interact with their users' Nimiq accounts.
+The **Accounts Manager** (or **Nimiq Accounts**) provides a unified interface for all Nimiq accounts, addresses, and contracts.
+It is the primary UI for Nimiq users to manage their accounts and provides websites and apps with a concise API to interact with their users' Nimiq addresses.

 - [The Accounts Client library](#the-accounts-client-library)
   - [Installation](#installation)